volodymyrhudyma/blog/content/blog/how-to-make-your-react-application-seo-friendly.md

 ## Tip 2: Use Server-Side Rendering

-With the Server-Side Rendering (SSR) approach, HTML is generated on the server.
+With the **Server-Side Rendering (SSR)** approach, HTML is generated on the server.

 Whenever a website is visited, the browser makes a request to the server which generates the HTML content and returns it back.

 There is a great open-source framework called [Next.js](https://nextjs.org/), that enables SSR for React-based web applications.

-It relieves a lot of problems which are typically faced by the developers, trying to set up SSR from scratch. is easy to start with and has awesome [documentation](https://nextjs.org/docs).
+It relieves a lot of problems that are typically faced by the developers, trying to set up SSR from scratch, is easy to start with, and has awesome [documentation](https://nextjs.org/docs).

 Make sure to consider using it when building a website that requires good SEO.